Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 - Be of one mind

-- I could politely say, ‘you’re out of your mind’ if you can’t see that even colloquial language clearly differentiates the brain and the mind.
+- I could politely say, you’re out of your mind if you can’t see that even colloquial language differentiates the brain and the mind.
 It places the ‘human mind’ on a level that is higher than the physical organ we call the brain.
-The human mind is where the intellect, the thinking process and reasoning take place.
+The human mind is where the intellect, the thinking process, and reasoning take place.

-Here’s another list of about 100 action verbs performed by the ‘cognitive’–the human mind.
-Of course there’s a relationship with the brain and other parts of the body which accomplish the physical execution of these activities like writing (hands), creating (hands), explaining (mouth) but the decisions of what to write and create or how to explain are made in your mind.
+Here’s another list of about 100 action verbs performed by the cognitive—the human mind.
+Of course, there’s a relationship between the brain and the other parts of the body which accomplish the physical execution of these activities.
+You write and repair with your hands; you explain with your mouth, but the human mind makes the decisions of what to write, and how you repair or explain.

-The above cognitive actions are grouped into 5 categories: Knowledge, comprehension, application, analysis, synthesis and evaluation–all activities of the human mind.
-Very similar to these: Believing, blaming, catastrophism, determination, egotism, imagining, judging, jumping to conclusions, negativism, positivism, stress, stubbornness… Neither your brain, nor the neuronal circuits, nor your heart, nor your gut–all organs in your body–imagine, judge, believe or originate negativism or egotism.
+You can group the above cognitive actions into six categories: Knowledge, comprehension, application, analysis, synthesis, and evaluation–all activities of the human mind.
+Very similar to these: Believing, blaming, catastrophism, determination, egotism, imagining, judging, jumping to conclusions, negativism, positivism, stress, or stubbornness.
+Neither your brain, nor the neuronal circuits, nor your heart, nor your gut–all organs in your body–imagine, judge, believe or originate negativism or egotism.

 Robots and AI